 Concrete can sometimes accumulate hairline cracks during the curing process as water in the cement slurry evaporates.
 Larger fractures in cement accumulate over time due to stress from vehicles and equipment, as well as the settling of the house.

-As long as the structural integrity of your garage floor remains intact, using a concrete sealant such as Essential Values Concrete Sealer is a sensible solution for touching up your garage floor.
+As long as the structural integrity of your garage floor remains intact, using a concrete sealant such as No products found. is a sensible solution for touching up your garage floor.

 This concrete sealer covers up to 1500 square feet of floor space.
 You will only need to apply one coating of the sealant if you are looking to fill out cracks.
 It is recommended that you apply three coats of the sealant if you are looking for a glossy finish characteristic of fresh cement.